mozilla/data-docs/src/concepts/airflow_gotchas.md

 ## DAG will be scheduled for one `schedule_interval` after the `start_date`

-The DAG will not run at the first available datetime after the `start_date` per its configured scheduled, but rather will wait for the `scheduled_interval` time to elapse after the `start_date`.
+The DAG will not run at the first available time after the `start_date` per its configured scheduled, but rather will wait for the `scheduled_interval` time to elapse after the `start_date`.
 For example, if the `schedule_interval` specifies a daily run, then the run starting on `2023-04-18` will trigger after `2023-04-18 23:59`.
 See the [Airflow docs](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dag-run.html#data-interval) for more info.

 ## Airflow triage